Updated article originally published November 18, 2020.

 Most instructors find themselves overwhelmed with papers, projects, and exams to grade and give back to their students.
 If this is your first experience with online grading, we have some simple tips that can drastically improve your grading methods.

 - Make a rubric and stick to it: Use a grading rubric to streamline the evaluation process.
-Try to stay within the boundaries of the rubric you’ve created to avoid bias or wasting time on something that should be simple decision-making.
+Try to stay within the boundaries of the rubric you have created to avoid bias or wasting time on something that should be simple decision-making.

-- Organize your TAs: If you’re fortunate enough to have TAs to help with online grading, organizing and setting up a proper grading system will make a world of difference.
+- Organize your teaching assistants: If you are fortunate enough to have TAs to help with online grading, organizing and setting up a proper grading system will make a world of difference.

 - Divide and conquer: Divide your grading into manageable sections, rather than trying to tackle the whole proverbial pile at once.